How to Create a Successful Mobile Application? 17 Tips from Experts

 Define the problem your application solves.
 And then translate it into the design of your app, where every single element and interaction should shape the way to solving this problem as smoothly as possible.
 Be clear about the value proposition of your app before moving to the development phase.
 Not clarifying this at the outset will cost you a lot later on in fixes and pivots.

 When designing your solution, make sure that it’s clear and usable – i.e., it provides an environment for users to perform the tasks efficiently while enjoying the experience.
 Don’t reinvent the wheel.
 Use common themes, transitions, icons, and navigation features.
-You’ll find them in UI toolkits or starter kits like this one.
+You’ll find them in UI toolkits or starter kits.
 That’s how you make sure that your app is easy to use by people who have experience in using mobile apps.

 If you’re building an m-commerce app, you can find a list of such elements here: Top 24 E-Commerce Mobile App Features